SpectrumLib/Dependencies/README.md

-Native library dependencies for [Spectrum](https://github.com/SpectrumLib/Spectrum).
+Native and managed library dependencies for [Spectrum](https://github.com/SpectrumLib/Spectrum).
 Some are provided precompiled, others have compilation projects included.

 This repository simply acts as a convenience for use with the main Spectrum library.
 All libraries are simply rehosted, and carry their original licenses and links to their original project and/or author pages.
 We claim authorship of none of the libraries found in this repository.

 ### Organization

 This repo is organized by library; each library has its own folder where the native binaries can be found.
-The binaries are differentiated by platform by the extension:
+The native binaries are differentiated by platform by the extension:

 * `w` = Windows
 * `l` = Linux